Leadership In Motion. Insight In Real Time.

 Former Partner, EY

-With nearly four decades of experience in public accounting, with over 25 of those spent as a Partner, Lisa shares what it takes to succeed as a Chief Operating Officer.
+With nearly four decades of experience in public accounting, with over 25 of those spent as a Partner, Lisa shares what it takes to succeed as a Chief Accounting Officer.

 It is no longer enough to simply rely on traditional methods; today’s standout CAOs must be strategic business partners who embrace technology and drive decision-making.